naeem1997/Language-Of-Abolition/README.md

 ## Special Thanks

-I would like to thank our Digital Humanities professor Dr. Ben Wright for his advice, direction, and support throughout this project.
+I would like to thank Dr. Ben Wright for his advice, direction, and support throughout this project.

 I'd also like to thank you, the reader, for approaching our project with a critical yet understanding eye.
 We're certainly proud of the work I've done; however, I recognize its technical (and mathematical) shortcomings.
 I hope this project will act as an inspirational catalyst for even more rigorous analysis of this topic.